 Twenty-four hours after the tentative ceasefire took effect, the UK-based Syrian Observatory for Human Rights (SOHR) said that it had received not a single report of combatants or civilians killed by fighting in any areas covered by the truce.

 "This is so far the most successful ceasefire to take place in the country," the SOHR's Rami Abdulrahman told Al Jazeera on Tuesday.

 The truce deal does not apply to the Islamic State of Iraq and the Levant (ISIL), or Jabhat Fateh al-Sham, the group formerly known as al-Nusra Front that changed its name after cutting ties with al-Qaeda in July.

 The truce agreement has been accepted by the Syrian government and, far more reluctantly, by most of the groups that oppose it, with rebel forces saying that the deal was skewed in favour of President Bashar al-Assad.

 Russia said Syrian government forces were fully respecting the ceasefire but that rebel fighters had violated it 23 times.

-"Syrian government troops have completely stopped firing, with the exception of areas where the Islamic State [ISIL and Jabhat Al-Nusra fighters are active," senior Russian military officer Viktor Poznikhir said in a televised briefing.
+"Syrian government troops have completely stopped firing, with the exception of areas where the Islamic State [of Iraq and the Levant] and Jabhat Al-Nusra fighters are active," senior Russian military officer Viktor Poznikhir said in a televised briefing.

 'Aid trucks waiting'